vercel/examples/docs/background.md

 First, Next.js will incrementally introduce a new primitive called **Edge Middleware**, which will work on top of all existing Next.js apps (and for customers of Vercel, on top of other frameworks as well.

-It consists of a function hook called `onEdgeRequest`, defined in a module specially named `_edge.js` (e.g.: `pages/_middleware.js`) and gives customers the equivalent of Express middleware, but deployed globally on top of the fast Edge runtime.
+It consists of a function hook called `middleware`, defined in a module specially named `_middleware.js` (e.g.: `pages/_middleware.js`) and gives customers the equivalent of Express middleware, but deployed globally on top of the fast Edge runtime.

 ```jsx
 // pages/_middleware.js